pranavyash2202-tech/Brain-Tumor-Detector/README.md

 Updating the Path in Code
 In the Python script, locate Line 12 and update the DATASET_PATH variable with the location of your folder.

-Windows: Use a raw string (r'...') to handle backslashes.
+•Windows: Use a raw string (r'...') to handle backslashes.

 dataset_path = r'C:\Users\YourName\Desktop\Brain_Dataset'

-macOS/Linux: Use standard forward slashes.
+•macOS/Linux: Use standard forward slashes.

 dataset_path = '/Users/YourName/Desktop/Brain_Dataset'

 🚀 How to Operate the Code
-Prepare Data: Ensure your images are organized in the yes and no folders.
+•Prepare Data: Ensure your images are organized in the yes and no folders.
-Run the Script: Execute the script via terminal:
+•Run the Script: Execute the script via terminal:

 python main.py

--Training Phase: The model will begin training for 20 epochs.
+•Training Phase: The model will begin training for 20 epochs.
 You will see loss and accuracy metrics update in the console.
--Review Results: Once training is complete, a window will pop up showing Accuracy and Loss graphs.
+•Review Results: Once training is complete, a window will pop up showing Accuracy and Loss graphs.
--The model will automatically save as brain_tumor_detector.h5 in your project folder.
+•The model will automatically save as brain_tumor_detector.h5 in your project folder.
--Deployment: Use the saved .h5 file later to make predictions on new images without retraining.
+•Deployment: Use the saved .h5 file later to make predictions on new images without retraining.

 🧠 Model Architecture
 the model is built using a sequential CNN architecture:

--Convolutional Layers: Extracts spatial features (edges, textures) from MRI scans.
+•Convolutional Layers: Extracts spatial features (edges, textures) from MRI scans.
--MaxPooling: Reduces dimensionality to focus on important features.
+•MaxPooling: Reduces dimensionality to focus on important features.
--Dropout (0.5): Prevents overfitting by randomly ignoring neurons during training.
+•Dropout (0.5): Prevents overfitting by randomly ignoring neurons during training.
--Sigmoid Activation: Ideal for binary classification (Tumor vs. No Tumor).
+•Sigmoid Activation: Ideal for binary classification (Tumor vs. No Tumor).

 📈 Tips for Better Performance
 dataset size: For best results, use at least 100–200 images per class.
 If you don't have a dataset, the "Brain MRI Images for Tumor Detection" dataset on Kaggle is highly recommended. imagery quality: Ensure images are clear and cropped to focus on brain area. alternative models: If higher accuracy is needed for complex datasets, consider Transfer Learning with pre-trained models like VGG16 or ResNet50.